CamiTorres22/Tools-for-Data-Science-IBM-Coursera/README.md

 # Tools-for-Data-Science-IBM-Coursera
-This is the final assigment of Coursera course "Tools for Data Science"
+This is the final assignment for the Coursera course "Tools for Data Science."